 Key State Policy Choices About Medicaid Home and Community-Based Services

-State Medicaid programs must cover long-term services and supports (LTSS) provided in nursing homes, while most home and community-based services (HCBS) are optional.1 In addition to choosing which HCBS to offer, states determine a number of policies that shape these benefits in important ways for the seniors and people with disabilities who rely on them to live independently in the community.
+State Medicaid programs must cover long-term services and supports (LTSS) provided in nursing homes, while most home and community-based services (HCBS) are optional.1 Joint federal and state Medicaid spending across the main HCBS authorities totaled $92 billion in FY 2018, with most spending and enrollment in optional authorities.2 In addition to choosing which HCBS to offer, states have flexibility to determine a number of policies that shape these benefits in important ways for the seniors and people with disabilities and chronic illnesses who rely on them to live independently in the community.

-This issue brief presents the latest (2017) data on key state policy choices from the Kaiser Family Foundation’s 17th annual survey of Medicaid HCBS programs in all 50 states and DC.
+This issue brief presents the latest (FY 2018) data on key state policy choices from the Kaiser Family Foundation’s 18th annual survey of Medicaid HCBS programs in all 50 states and DC.
 Our survey encompasses home health, personal care, Community First Choice, and Section 1915 (i) state plan benefits as well as Section 1915 (c) and Section 1115 waivers (Figure 1 and Appendix Table 1).
-We include findings related to state choices about HCBS financial and functional eligibility criteria, scope of benefits, self-direction, utilization controls, provider policies and reimbursement rates, and quality measures.
-We also report on state progress in implementing notable regulations, including the LTSS provisions in the Medicaid managed care rule, the home and community-based settings rule, and the U.S. Department of Labor direct care worker minimum wage and overtime rule.
-The Appendix Tables contain detailed state-level data.
-Related briefs present the latest state-level Medicaid HCBS enrollment and spending data and key state policies related to HCBS waiver waiting lists.
+We include findings related to state choices about scope of benefits, self-direction, capitated managed care delivery systems, provider policies and reimbursement rates, financial and functional eligibility criteria, HCBS waiver waiting lists and other utilization controls, and quality measures.
+We also report on state progress in implementing notable regulations, including the LTSS provisions in the Medicaid managed care rule, the electronic visit verification rule, the home and community-based settings rule, and the U.S. Department of Labor direct care worker minimum wage and overtime rule.
+Appendix Tables contain detailed state-level data.
+A related brief presents the latest state-level Medicaid HCBS enrollment and spending data.

 Home Health State Plan Benefit Policies